 Past performance is not an indication of future results.
-Trading history presented is less than 5 complete years and may not suffice as basis for investment decision.
+The trading history presented is less than 5 complete years and may not suffice as a basis for investment decisions.
 This is not investment advice.

 Editor’s Choice showcases a selection of top Popular Investors who have caught the eye of eToro’s own trading experts.
 You can see a picture of each investor, complete with key info from their profiles and a summary of their trading and strategies.
 Editor’s Choice is a great way to check out Popular Investors who are currently highly rated and get your first insights into copy trading.

 You can add people shown on Editor’s Choice straight to a Watchlist with a single click or go straight to their full profile and talk to them directly via their News Feed.
 Anybody looking for a fast and simple introduction to the basics of copy trading should begin by looking at Editor’s choice.

 5. Look at the age of the account

 Before copying a trader, you should also look at his experience.
 There is an increased risk of copying young accounts, as you need at least 6 months to understand their strategies’ effectiveness and sustainability.

 Any trader can hit a lucky streak in the short term or find niche market conditions that offer a string of gains.

 Only the truly skilled and knowledgeable can achieve good results consistently.

 Still, don’t be put off if you see some losses or poor months on a Popular Investor’s Stats.